cseljatib/cseljatib.github.io2/chapters.md

 ---

-## Chapters in books

-I have provided the link to the actual chapter as a pdf file.
+## Link to the actual chapter in a book as a pdf file

 `2018`
 **Salas-Eljatib C**, Fuentes A, Donoso PJ, Matus C, Soto D. 2018. [*Crecimiento de bosques secundarios y adultos de